movsim/traffic-simulation-de/README.md

 ## Numerical Integration

-The underlying car-following model for the longitudinal dynamics providing the accelerations is time continuous, so a numerical update scheme is necessary to get the speeds and positions of the vehicles as approximate integrals over the accelerations.
+The underlying car-following model for the longitudinal dynamics providing the accelerations is time-continuous, so a numerical update scheme is necessary to get the speeds and positions of the vehicles as approximate integrals over the accelerations.
 For our purposes, it turned out that following _ballistic scheme_ is most efficient in terms of computation load for a given precision.
-Its pseudo-code for an update of the speeds and positions pos over a fixed time interval _dt_ reads
+Its pseudo-code for an update of the speeds _speed_ and positions _pos_ over a fixed time interval _dt_ reads

 _speed(t+dt)=speed(t)+acc(t)*dt,_